-Some 72% of supply chain organisations believe technology is a vital source of competitive advantage, according to Gartner's Predicts 2021 - Supply Chain Technology report.
-Continuing to innovate will be instrumental in achieving this advantage and in realising your Digital Futures strategy.
-But you're not alone in the technology race.
-Gartner's report also reveals that more than 50% of supply chain leaders have created a variety of IT roles.
+Reflecting the increasing importance of data and technology to the logistics industry, more than 50% of supply chain leaders now have a variety of IT roles.
 These focus on developing or acquiring technology and innovation.
-The report also highlights the key technologies that will impact supply chain organisations over the next three to five years.
+Gartner's report also highlights the technologies that will impact supply chain organisations over the next three to five years.

-Firstly, demand for robotics and automation continues to grow, with the pandemic emphasising the importance of leveraging such technology to both drive efficiencies and protect workers.
-This is supported by the findings of the Last Mile Logistics 2021 report, which revealed that 54% of logistics businesses are focused on adopting automation to improve customer service.
+Firstly, demand for robotics and automation continues to grow, with the pandemic emphasising the importance of leveraging technology, like robotics, to both drive efficiency and protect workers.
+This is supported by the findings of the Last Mile Logistics 2021 report, which found that 54% of logistics companies are focused on deploying automation to improve customer service processes.
 Some 41% have already done so, and 61% consider automated systems a priority.